yugr/rust-slides/plan.md

 Look at real code:
   - microbenchmarks
+    * based on known language limitations and GH/discourse reports
     * easy to analyze and demonstrate issues
     * do not show how common issue is in real code
   - algorithms